 This traditional tap type is still popular and versatile.
 Go back to that original mental image of a single hot and a cold tap – welcome to the pillar tap!

 The pillar tap may remind you of your childhood bathroom sink tap, but the mixer tap is probably what you have today.
 Essentially, it’s one unit from which you control the temperature of the tap by manipulating the two hot and cold handles.

 You probably can’t immediately envisage this one, but it’s not a lot different to the mixer taps.
-There is one handle that controls the mix of hot and cold – turn it left and you get hot water, move it towards the centre and it gets cooler.
+One handle controls the mix of hot and cold – turn it left and get hot water, move it towards the centre, and it gets cooler.

 \When you change a regular washer from a regular tap, you are working on a washer tap.
 The washer works by compression – twist the handle anti-clockwise, and the water is allowed to come out, and vice versa.
 Eventually, most washers will wear and need replacing to stop dripping.

-Forget about the compression washer – in a disc tap, which is commonly easier to turn on and off than a normal washer tap, the water is controlled by ceramic discs.
+Forget about the compression washer – in a disc tap, which is commonly easier to turn on and off than a normal washer tap, and ceramic discs control the water.
 These let the water out through holes when the user manipulates the handle to align them.

-Believe it or not, the ball tap actually contains a hollow ball that works like a washer.
-The handle moves the ball inside the tap – water comes out.
+Believe it or not, the ball tap contains a hollow ball that works like a washer.
+The handle moves the ball inside the fixture – water comes out.
 Unfortunately, these types of taps are prone to leaking.

 4. Cartridge Tap